Fast! Three Questions.

 And everything's ok.")

-Eu El, accelerating faster than the pauses between heartbeats, squeezes past the gap before the door closes with a thunderous slam.
+Eu El, accelerating faster than the pauses between his heartbeat, squeezes past the gap before the door closes with a slam.

 Stumbling outside, he checks, with genuine care, his sister, who is cradled safely in his tired arms.

 He observes the blackness around him dissipating like a fog before the embrace of the sun in a warm afternoon.
 The dark hall turns into a comforting white glow that assures him they are safe.
 His sister gazes back at him with wide eyes.